TVW Design Gym - Service Design for Social Impact

 Design for Impact

 Kevin Starr is the director of the Mulago Foundation, which funds startups in the social enterprise realm.
-He supplies funds to companies attempting to solve a social problem, a health problem, an energy problem, or a transformation and build a business model around that.
-The goal is to build something sustainable and scalable over time.
+He supplies funds to companies attempting to solve a social problem, a health problem, an energy problem, or a transformation, and builds a business model around that.
+The goal is to build something that is both sustainable and scalable over time.
 Through observing him in his work, Peter learned about the design for impact.

-According to Starr, you have a need and the potential for growing or scaling a sustainable product or service.
+According to Starr, you have a need and the potential to grow or scale a sustainable product or service.
 But can you bridge the gap between the need and the potential?

 There are two questions that he forces everyone to answer: